 If the answer is undeniably yes, like in the case of the tire example, than it’s a need.
 If your answer is no, it’s a want.
 Not sure?
 It’s a want.
 If there were a true negative consequence-like no heat if your furnace breaks down-you’ll know.
 Questioning it means you want it to be a need but it really isn’t.

 Finally, start coming up with alternative things you enjoy doing.
-We started walking more, including going to new areas instead of just around our home.
+We are walking more, including going to new areas instead of just around our home.
 Board games, home projects, craft projects, and visiting the library are some more things we added to our list of free-time activities.
 Think about what you can do as a couple, as a family, and see if you can find any free options in your town.
 Lots of museums have free days, take advantage of them!

 Change your Spending Habits, Change your Life